 In America, you can be sued for just about anything, especially if the person filing the lawsuit has enough money to throw around.
 So, let’s say you used bear mace on someone in an argument, as self-defense, or in an ill-advised attempt at TikTok fame.
 Are you now ruining your life by way of a lucrative lawsuit?

 The short answer: yes.
 Using bear spray on a human being makes you liable for all sorts of damages, from hospital bills to loss of employment/income for the person, to emotional and mental damage.

-On the other hand, though, if somebody uses bear spray on you – for instance, if you were the drunk idiot trying to fight or the victim of the TikTok video – you absolutely can and should sue.
-Get the money while it’s good!
+On the other hand, though, if somebody uses bear spray on you – for instance, if you were the drunk idiot trying to fight or the victim of the TikTok video – you absolutely can sue.

 Should I Spray My Friend With Bear Spray for Fun?

 That’s gonna be a no. Spraying your friends with pepper spray when you are bored, drinking, or both is kind of a fun idea.
 It’s painful as hell for the recipient, but they recover after no more than an hour in most cases.
 That, and it makes for a pretty good Instagram story.

 Bear spray, on the other hand, is a different beast entirely.
 As discussed above, even a one-second burst of bear spray can unleash more concentrated capsaicin than an entire canister of everyday pepper spray.
 If you point a can of bear deterrent spray at a friend, you’d better be sure of two things:

 - You’re okay losing that friend forever, because they probably won’t be coming to your Super Bowl party next year,